donbr/cdl2024_masterclass/README.md

-Overall, we will discuss a generalized architecture for how to construct and update knowledge graphs using a blend of structured and unstructured data sources, and consider the impact of entity resolution on downstream AI apps.
+Overall, we will discuss a generalized architecture for how to construct and update knowledge graphs using a blend of structured and unstructured data sources, and consider the impact of entity resolution on downstream usage.

+## Syllabus

 Target Audience: